EchterAlsFake/PHUB/docs/source/guides/pkg-usage.rst

 Each ``dictify`` method can take as argument a :py:class`list[str]` of keys, if you want to avoid fetching specific things.

-For exemple, by default a serialized :py:class:`.User` object will also serialize its avatar (:py:class:`.Image` object).

-Below is a list of all serializeable PHUB objects, along with their keys and Special keys (objects that require further fetching and seriadszddsfkation)
+Below is a list of all serializeable PHUB objects, along with their keys and recusrive keys (PHUB objects that require further parsing and serialization).

 .. list-table:: Serializeable objects
     :header-rows: 1

     * - Object
       - Default keys
-      - Special keys
+      - Recursive keys

     * - :py:class:`.Video`
       - ``url``, ``key``, ``is_vertical``, ``duration``, ``views``, ``date``, ``orientation``